-The company is behind with PAYE and VAT payments!
+The company is behind with HMRC PAYE and VAT payments!
 What can we do?
-Could we defer them?
+Could we ask for time to pay?

 If your business has tax problems, like it can't pay VAT or PAYE, then the company is probably insolvent!
 You must act to do something about this and we will show you how.
 See our guide to "Is our company insolvent?".

 If your business or company has not paid the deductions of PAYE and NIC across to HM Revenue & Customs (HMRC), then there is a strong possibility HMRC will take action against the business.
 Basically, it's tax payer's money and the tax collectors are there to collect it.
 There are no grey areas, just black and white.
 After all, HMRC has heard every excuse and will know your company is in financial difficulty, or the tax would have already been paid.

 When companies face cashflow crises, management is struggling to cope and failure is imminent, often the major creditor pressure is from one source – HMRC.

 Banks worry about the pressure that HMRC can bring to bear.
 Bailiffs, distraint, winding up petitions.
 These can precipitate the failure of the company and bankers worry about their ability to control this.
 What happens if their client gets a winding up petition from HMRC?